 Guinea pigs don't get "colds" like we do.
-A vet visit is absolutely necessary.
-An upper respiratory infection won't get better without antibiotics.
+A vet visit is essential, along with antibiotic treatment.
 Baytril is commonly prescribed as a first means of defense.
 Because it is used so often, some bugs that cause URIs have become resistant to it.
 If your guinea pig doesn't show signs of improvement or gets worse after two or three days, a different medication might be needed.
 Luckily, other antibiotics can be used "off label" for guinea pigs if Baytril isn't working.

-If your guinea pig isn't responding to the first antibiotic tried, your vet may want to take a culture of some nasal discharge.
+If your guinea pig isn't responding to the first antibiotic tried, your vet may want to take a nasal discharge culture.
 This is the best way to identify what bacteria is at play.
 From there, they can identify what medicine will be most effective.
 Culture results can take a few days, but sick piggies don't have much time to waste.
 It won't hurt to take a shot in the dark on treatment while waiting on the report.

-Baytril and doxycycline is one combination that seems to work well for stubborn respiratory infections.
-Be sure to give a probiotic an hour or two after each dose, as the double whammy can be tough on the gut.
-Azithromycin is another that has generated a fan base in recent years for respiratory infections that just won't give up.
+Baytril and doxycycline is one combination that seems to work well for stubborn guinea pig respiratory infections.
+Check with your vet first, but be sure to give a probiotic an hour or two after each dose, as the double whammy can be tough on the gut.
+Azithromycin has generated a fan base in recent years for respiratory infections that just won't give up.

-Dose can be as important as the proper medication.
-Your vet may have started with a low dose of Baytril, probably around 2.5 mg/kg.
+The dose can be as important as the proper medication.
+Your vet may have started with a low amount of Baytril, probably around 2.5 mg/kg.
 Guinea pigs can tolerate up to 10 mg/kg every 12 hours for those hard-to-treat infections.
 The doxycycline dose that works best for guinea pigs is the same that's often used for rats, 5 mg/kg twice daily.
-Note that this concentration is higher than what's usually given to rabbits, but lower than what dogs and cats need.
+This concentration is higher than what's usually given to rabbits but lower than what dogs and cats need.

-Giving too high of a dose can cause serious consequences to the GI tract, so always follow your vet's advice and monitor your guinea pig closely.
+Giving too high of an antibiotic dose can cause severe consequences to the GI tract.
+Therefore, always follow your vet's advice and monitor your guinea pig closely.
 Some guinea pigs tolerate antibiotics better than others.
-Not all antibiotics will produce the same reaction in every guinea pig.
+Similar to humans, not all antibiotics will produce the same reaction in every guinea pig.

-Whatever medication is prescribed, always triple check it's not an antibiotic that is on the list of dangerous medicines for guinea pigs.
+Whatever medication is prescribed, always triple-check it's not an antibiotic on the list of dangerous medicines for guinea pigs.
 Antibiotics in the penicillin family are potentially fatal to guinea pigs.
 Rabbits are more tolerant of penicillin if it is injected to bypass the digestive system.
 In guinea pigs, though, it is still toxic and can make a bad situation much, much worse.

 Pull Out All the Stops

-Antibiotics are crucial for treating respiratory infections in guinea pigs.
+Antibiotics are crucial for treating guinea pig respiratory infections.
 Experimenting with different types, combinations, and dosages with your vet can make all the difference.
 Some respiratory infections, though, are sneaky.
 When they progress into pneumonia, antibiotics alone might not do the job.
 Guinea pigs with advanced respiratory infections sometimes start to accumulate fluid in the lungs.
-Not only does this make it hard to breathe, but it makes the infection harder to treat.
+Not only does this make it hard to breathe, but it makes the condition harder to treat.
 Ask your vet about the diuretic furosemide.

 In addition to calling in the troops with medications, don't underestimate the importance of supportive care.
-A guinea pig that is kept calm and warm, is force fed around the clock, and given extra vitamin C and fluids (if necessary) has an improved chance of recovery.
+Keeping your piggie calm and warm, plus syringe feeding, extra vitamin C, and fluids (if necessary), has an improved chance of recovery.

 It Came Back...
 Again.
 Now What?

 Chronic respiratory infections may be a sign there is more going on.
 While allergies are rare, they aren't impossible.
-You can try switching types of bedding and/or hay.
-Children's Benedryl is sometimes given for confirmed environmental allergies.
+You also can try switching types of bedding and/or hay.
+Children's Benadryl is sometimes prescribed for confirmed environmental allergies.

-Heart problems are a more common cause for chronic respiratory infections.
-Congestive heart failure can explain lookalike symptoms that don't respond to antibiotics.
-Sometimes you'll be able to hear an abnormal heartbeat.
-An X-ray or or echocardiogram can confirm the diagnosis.
-Heart disease can be managed, but not cured.
+Heart problems are a more common cause of chronic respiratory infections.
+Congestive heart failure can explain lookalike URI symptoms that don't respond to antibiotics.
+Sometimes vets can hear an abnormal heartbeat.
+An X-ray or echocardiogram can confirm the diagnosis.
+Unfortunately, heart disease can be managed but not cured.